Societies

 Watch out for Erika and Lilly’s weekly show CupidsOnCampus to listen in exclusively on first dates.

-In a university as large as Imperial College London, it’s often surprising how many students feel isolated when it comes to finding meaningful connections.
-But two passionate students, Erika and Lily, are on a mission to change that with their newly launched ICRadio show CupidsOnCampus.
-The show, which airs every Thursday from 5 to 6pm, aims to bring a fresh, fun, and engaging approach to student matchmaking, offering a platform for Imperial students to potentially find love—or at the very least, break the ice.
+Though Imperial College London is a large university of 23,000 students, finding meaningful connections can be difficult and often isolating.
+So introduce two students, Erika and Lily, with a mission to change this with their newly launched ICRadio show CupidsOnCampus.
+The show, which airs every Thursday from 5 to 6pm, aims to bring a fresh approach to student matchmaking, by offering a new platform for Imperial students to potentially find love – or at the very least, break the ice.

 The concept

-Erika explains, “We thought it would take away some of the awkwardness of having a first date if we’re doing the ice-breaking for them.”
-The hosts will fascilitate the initial conversation, ensuring that participants don’t feel the pressure of making the first move or come up with awkward questions.
-This is not new, as many YouTube Channels produce similar videos, however the idea of just listening in and keeping the couples faces unknown, offers a level of privacy not granted on YouTube.
+The main problem and solution is quite simple.
+“We thought it would take away some of the awkwardness of having a first date if we’re doing the ice-breaking for them.”
+Erika explains.
+The hosts will guide the initial conversation, ensuring participants don’t feel the pressure of making the first move or coming up with questions, which can often be very awkward and standard.
+The concept isn't completely new, as many YouTube Channels produce similar videos.
+However the idea of just listening in and keeping the couples faces unknown, offers a level of privacy that YouTube does not provide.

-Erika and Lily’s matchmaking idea takes the form of an hour-long episode, where two individuals—matched based on their interests and preferences—meet for the first time live on air.
+The episodes will be one hour long, where two individuals – matched due to their interests and preferences – will meet for the first time in ICRadio's studio.
 The catch?
-They can not know anything about the other person beforehand.
+They will not know anything about the other person beforehand.

-Erika describes the process, saying, “In the beginning, we’ll start asking questions and facilitating the conversation, hoping they get along well. [...]
+“In the beginning, we’ll start asking questions and facilitating the conversation, hoping they get along well. [...]
 I think we’re just going to ask about their dating history and what’s gone right in the past, what’s gone wrong in the past, and what they’re looking for.
 By the end of the hour, we’ll ask if they want to go on a date together.”
+Erika continues to explain.

-The pair used a Microsoft form to collect responses from interested participants, creating an Instagram account and linking the form for their friends to see on social media.
-Students could fill out the form for themselves or even fill it out for their friends, sharing key details such as their interests, age, and what they’re looking for in a match.
+The two founders use a Microsoft form to collect responses from interested participants, created an Instagram account and linked the form for their friends to see on social media.
+Students could fill out the form for themselves or even fill it out for their friends, filling in key details such as their interests, age, and what they’re looking for in a match.
 The two then uses this information to create the matches.
 Erika says they’re hoping the show will soon gain traction as more students hear about it and see it as a fun opportunity rather than a nerve-wracking experience.

 How ICRadio comes in